uveic/learning-rust/README.md

 `dbg!(some_expresion);`: prints the file and line number of where that `dbg!` macro call occurs in your code along with the resulting value of that expression.

+### Terminology (for Rust or programming in general)
+`Monomorphization`: the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+Rust implements generics in such a way that your code doesn’t run any slower using generic types than it would with concrete types.

+`Polymorphism`: the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.The concept is borrowed from a principle in biology where an organism or species can have many different forms or stages.

+`Parametric polymorphism`: Using parametric polymorphism, a function or a data type can be written generically so that it can handle values identically without depending on their type.
+Such functions and data types are called generic functions and generic datatypes respectively and form the basis of generic programming.

+`Trait`: Trait definitions are a way to group method signatures together to define a set of behaviors necessary to accomplish some purpose.
+A type’s behavior consists of the methods we can call on that type.
+Different types share the same behavior if we can call the same methods on all of those types.
+Traits are similar to a feature often called interfaces in other languages, although with some differences. [↗️](https://doc.rust-lang.org/stable/book/ch10-02-traits.html)

+`coherence` and the `orphan rule`: One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to our crate.
+But we can’t implement external traits on external types.
+For example, we can’t implement the `Display` trait on `Vec<T>` within our crate, because `Display` and `Vec<T>` are defined in the standard library and aren’t local to our crate.
+This restriction is part of a property of programs called `coherence`, and more specifically the `orphan rule`, so named because the parent type is not present.
+This rule ensures that other people’s code can’t break your code and vice versa.
+Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

+`Syntactic sugar`: syntax within a programming language that is designed to make things easier to read or to express.
+It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely, or in an alternative style that some may prefer.  [↗️](https://en.wikipedia.org/wiki/Syntactic_sugar)

+`Statically typed language`: A language is statically typed if the type of a variable is known at compile time.
+For some languages this means that you as the programmer must specify what type each variable is; other languages offer some form of type inference, the capability of the type system to deduce the type of a variable.
+The main advantage here is that all kinds of checking can be done by the compiler, and therefore a lot of trivial bugs are caught at a very early stage.

+`Dynamically typed language`: A language is dynamically typed if the type is associated with run-time values, and not named variables/fields/etc. This means that you as a programmer can write a little quicker because you do not have to specify types every time (unless using a statically-typed language with type inference).

+`Strongly typed language`: Strongly typed is a concept used to refer to a programming language that enforces strict restrictions on intermixing of values with differing data types.
+Generally, a strongly typed language has stricter typing rules at compile time, which implies that errors and exceptions are more likely to happen during compilation.
+Most of these rules affect variable assignment, function return values, procedure arguments and function calling.
+Dynamically typed languages (where type checking happens at run time) can also be strongly typed.
+Note that in dynamically typed languages, values have types, not variables.
+The opposite of a strongly typed language is a "weakly (or loosely) typed language". [↗️](https://en.wikipedia.org/wiki/Strong_and_weak_typing)

 ### [The Stack and the Heap](https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap)

 * **The stack** stores values in the order it gets them and removes the values in the opposite order.
 This is referred to as last in, first out.